Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 • Usability testing is executed to ensure that the product’s user interface is easy to understand and use so that end users can interact with a website or application intuitively and efficiently.

-• Performance testing allows teams to ensure that the product’s performance remains consistent and flawless under various conditions, including high loads, low battery, and so on.
+• Performance testing allows teams to ensure that the product’s performance remains consistent and flawless under various conditions, including high loads, low battery, etc.

 Now, it’s time to look more closely at functional testing methods.
 Here they are:

-• Unit testing is used to test different parts and components of the software in isolation.
-Unit tests are written before building a module to test specific functions, classes, or modules in the codebase.
+• Unit testing is used to check different parts and components of the software in isolation.
+Unit tests are written before building a module to test specific codebase functions, classes, or modules.

-• Integration testing focuses on evaluating how different components or modules of the software interact with one another when integrated.
-It verifies that data flows smoothly between these integrated parts and that they work cohesively as a whole.
+• Integration testing evaluates how different components or modules of the software interact with one another when integrated.
+It verifies that data flows smoothly between these integrated parts and that they work cohesively.

 • System testing extends to the whole framework, enabling test engineers and developers to identify stability issues and spot bugs they haven’t noticed before.